kumarayush2104/OC-Hackintosh/README.md

 # Notes
 -Disable Secure boot. <br>
--Before installing use TOOLS/gensmbios for generatiing a serial key, mld and uuid of MacBookPro14,2 for your hackBook. <br>
+-Before installing use TOOLS/gensmbios for generatiing a serial key, mld and uuid of MacBookPro14,2/MacBookPro14,3 for your hackBook. <br>
+-This EFI is strictly for MacOS monetery only !! <br>
--dGPU ( 940mx ) is disabled via ssdt, you may have to modify it according to your bios device name !! <br>
+-dGPU ( 940mx ) is disabled via boot parameter (-wegnoegpu) <br>
--You need to change the wifi kext according to your macOS version (this repo uses catalina)
+-You need to change the wifi kext according to your macOS version (this repo uses monetery)

 ## Not Working

 1. Nvidia DGPU ( As you know, Optimus is not supported at the moment )